Colombian Congress approves landmark peace talks law

 But critics say the legislation is too lenient.

-Human rights groups as well as right-wing politicians - many close to former President Alvaro Uribe - say it would allow crimes to go unpunished.'Negotiated end'
+Human rights groups as well as right-wing politicians - many close to former President Alvaro Uribe - say it would allow crimes to go unpunished.

 The law, which has the backing of President Juan Manuel Santos, passed in the congress by 65 votes to three.